Project-META/.github/profile/README.md

 ## Disclaimer

-1. This repository is strictly for educational and research purposes.
+1. This project is strictly for educational and research purposes.
 2. Use at your own risk.
-The repository assumes no responsibility for potential issues.
+The project assumes no responsibility for potential issues.
 3. No guarantee of accuracy, completeness, or reliability.
 4. Not liable for data loss or damages.
 5. Ensure compliance with relevant licenses and legal regulations.